-Neil McNab is one of Britain's most experienced and successful Professional Snowboarders and one of the only Professional snowboarders to hold both the (ISIA) Ski and Snowboard Teachers and (UIAGM) High Mountain Guides diplomas that qualify him to teach and guide in the high mountain anywhere in the World.
+Neil McNab is one of the Worlds leading Backcountry Freeride and Splitboard Snowboard guides with over 25 years of experience working in the mountains and is one of the only Professional snowboarders to hold both the (ISIA/ISTD) Ski and Snowboard Teachers and (UIAGM) High Mountain Guides diplomas that qualify him to teach and guide in the high mountains anywhere in the World.

-On retiring from competitive Snowboarding, Neil followed his passion for riding the Backcountry of the high mountains travelling the world as a Professional Freeride Snowboarder, whilst at the same time, setting the foundations for what has today become ‘McNab Snowboarding’, running his first Specialist Snowboard camp in 1995.
+In 1995, whilst following his passion for riding the Backcountry of the high mountains and travelling the world as a Professional Freeride Snowboarder, Neil set the foundations for what today has become 'McNab Snowboarding' and began running his first specialist Snowboard courses.

-A dedicated climber since childhood, Neil finally settled in his spiritual home of Chamonix in 97 where he could pursue his passions for Freeriding, Climbing and Mountaineering and earned himself a much coveted place on the ‘French’ High Mountain Guides’ training scheme, becoming one of only a few foreign Nationals to achieve the UIAGM International ‘High Mountain Guide’ qualification through the highly esteemed French system and one of the only 'Professional Snowboarders' World Wide to hold this qualification.
+In 1997 Neil settled in his spiritual home of Chamonix to pursue his passions for Freeriding, Climbing and Mountaineering.
+A dedicated and high performance climber, since a very young age (with climbs of F8b on his palmares), Neil quickly earned himself a much coveted place on the ‘French’ High Mountain Guides’ training scheme, becoming one of only a few foreign Nationals to achieve the UIAGM International ‘High Mountain Guide’ qualification through the highly esteemed French system and becoming one of the only 'Professional Snowboarders' World Wide to hold this qualification.

 In 2004 Neil McNab was involved in the daring rescue of a stranded Korean climber left for dead high on Denali (Mount McKinley) in Alaska.
-For his part in this event Neil and climbing partner Andy Perkins, received the PMI 'Denali Mountaineer of the Year' award in 2004.
+For his part in this event Neil and climbing partner Andy Perkins, received the PMI 'Denali Mountaineer of the Year' award.

 In 2008 they were further decorated for bravery with the US Citizens 'Medal of Valor'.